-If discussing taxes tends to leave you confused and overwhelmed, you are not alone.
-The tax industry comes with it’s own language, including an array of terminology and jargon that is not used in day-to-day life.
-Without understanding these terms, filling for taxes may feel like an impossible task.
-As a certified public accountant, I know firsthand how confusing taxes can be.
+Without understanding these terms, filing for taxes may feel like an impossible task.
+As a certified public accountant in Colorado Springs, I know firsthand how confusing taxes can be.
 That is why at Bennett CPA, simplicity is one of my core values.
-I am committed to simplifying the complexities of taxes to help you better understand and be prepared for your taxes.
-With my personalized tax services, I will partner with you through informative one-on-one consultations to ease any confusion, and allow you to be a part of the tax planning process.
+I am committed to simplifying the complexities of taxes to help you better understand and be prepared for filing.
+With my personalized tax services, I will partner with you to ease any confusion and file your taxes correctly and on...more

 Retirement is a significant milestone in life, one that most begin planning for when they receive their first job.
 In between dreaming of an RV road trip and hoping for more time with your grandchildren, paying taxes is probably the last thing you want to consider when planning for your retirement.
 At Bennett CPA, it is my mission to provide personalized tax services to individuals across Colorado Springs so they can focus on what matters: making plans for their future.